 MAGNAN, HORMISDAS (baptized Joseph-Édouard-Hormidas), journalist, author, historian, and civil servant; b.
 25 Feb.
 1861 in Sainte-Ursule, Lower Canada, son of Jean-Baptiste Magnan, a miller, and Adeline Béland; m. first 3 June 1899 Céline-Alice Lemieux (d.
 2 Sept.
 1914) in the parish of Saint-Jean-Baptiste (Quebec City) and they had 11 children, six of whom survived him; m. secondly 24 Aug.
 1915 Alice Pâquet in the parish of Notre-Dame de Québec; d.
-10 July 1935 in Quebec City and was buried on 13 July in the cemetery of Notre-Dame de Belmont in Sainte-Foy (Quebec City).
+10 July 1935 in Quebec City and was buried on 13 July in Notre-Dame de Belmont cemetery in Sainte-Foy (Quebec City).

 After completing primary school in Sainte-Ursule, Hormisdas Magnan studied at the Séminaire de Nicolet from 1874 to 1883, where he received excellent marks.
 On 7 Dec.
 1884 he became coadjutor brother with the Jesuits in Montreal; he probably spent two years as a novice at the Maison Saint-Joseph in Sault-au-Récollet (Montreal).
 Around 1887 he worked at the Scolasticat de l’Immaculée-Conception, where he helped found a printing house; then, beginning in 1889, he instituted the classification system for the library of the Collège Sainte-Marie.
 While he was completing this task, he had to leave his community in 1895 because of health problems.